devrelcollective/awesome-devrel/README.md

 * [gitpitch.com](https://gitpitch.com/): Create compelling slideshow presentations in no time using the tools you already know and love ~ Markdown + Git

 ## Real time interactions
 * [kahoot.com](https://kahoot.com/): Game-based platform that makes learning awesome for millions of people all over the world. **Useful for real time surveys**

+## CFPs and Speaking Resources
+* [Confs.tech](https://confs.tech/): [Open source](https://github.com/tech-conferences/confs.tech), shows both conferences coming soon as well as CFPs.
+They also have an email newsletter.
+* [CallingAllPapers](https://callingallpapers.com/): Open source aggregator that grabs conferences from several sources.
+They also have a free API.
+* [CFP Land](https://www.cfpland.com/): Sends a weekly newsletter of CFPs and Tweets them about a month before they’re due.
+Also has a [large, filterable list of open CFPs](https://www.cfpland.com/conferences/), and a blog full of [speaker stories](https://www.cfpland.com/blog/).
+* [vmbrasseur/Public_Speaking](https://github.com/vmbrasseur/Public_Speaking): A big open source list of conference speaking tips.
+* [Speaking.io](https://speaking.io/): Zach Holman’s collected tips for public speakers in tech.

 ## Other
 * [earthclassmail.com](https://www.earthclassmail.com/): Get the best virtual mail and address solution for your business.
 Now you can scan, sync to cloud storage, deposit checks and much more.
 Try it risk-free